tom3883/TD_IDC/TD1/TD1.md

 convinced that wavelength services with ultimately flourish”*

 For notice, the first best keyphrase candidate for this document is *“wavelength services”*, which seems to be an optimal summary.
+When comparing the best keyphrased extracted by each algorithm, we notice that SingleRank and TextRank have very similar result.
+Which is not the case of PositionRank.
+However, each algorithm have relatively good results when picking the best kkeyphrased.

-1. **Runtime comparison :**
+4. **Runtime comparison :**

-We note the following runtimes for KP extraction for each algorithm :
+We note the following runtimes for KP extraction for each algorithm when retrieving the keyphrases of 100 documents:

-- PositionRank:
+- PositionRank: 199 seconds
-- SingleRank:
+- SingleRank: 195 seconds
-- TextRank:
+- TextRank: 200 seconds

-1. **Best algorithm analysis**
+5. **Best algorithm analysis**

 Our tests have shown the best ROUGE score for SingleRank algorithm.